A local council is responsible for providing local services and facilities, and your elected councillors represent you at a local or regional level.

 Community members can access Council information by making an application under the Government Information (Public Access) Act 2009.

-List of forms used for the purpose of dealing with your applications or requests.
+Forms and checklists to apply for items or submit requests to Council.
 Any information collected is protected under Council, State and Federal privacy laws.

 The Council is a body of nine members who are elected for a four year term to carry out duties under the provisions of the Local Government Act and Regulations.